 N0.1: Truly Omnichannel

 A headless content management system helps to propel content.

-So, for an ecommerce brand, this means delivering; products, product videos or blog posts to any channel that has emerged.
+So, for an ecommerce brands on platforms like Shopify, this means delivering; products, product videos or blog posts to any channel that has emerged.
 So, get ready to sell through Alexa Skills, digital signage and progressive web apps, because it's all been made possible.